 Every once in awhile a work of art just catches your eye with its simplicity and subtle beauty.
 That’s precisely how we felt the first time we saw the work of Linda Bloomfield, a London based ceramic artist who has been working with pottery since 1973.
 You can see her masterful touch and experience from Japan and around the world in her beautiful hand-thrown porcelain pieces.
-They are defined by their simple yet captivating shapes and the play between the satin matt glazes and coloured interiors.
-Each one of her tableware pieces is like a little work of art, but … oh joy … you get to hold it and savour the beauty in your own hands!
+They are defined by their simple yet captivating shapes and the play between the satin matt glazes and colored interiors.
+Each one of her tableware pieces is like a little work of art, but … oh joy … you get to hold it and savor the beauty in your own hands!

 But what is a cake stand without a cake on it?
 Well, to enjoy Linda’s beautiful creations along with a cup of tea and slice of cake, stop by the new Door 12 Café Bar at the Royal Albert Hall in South Kensington!
-We were excited to hear about the opening of a new café at the Royal Albert Hall as it’s one of the most remarkable music venues in London and is always a favourite with guests staying in one of our South Kensington vacation rentals.
+We were excited to hear about the opening of a new café at the Royal Albert Hall as it’s one of the most remarkable music venues in London and is always a favorite with guests staying in one of our South Kensington vacation rentals.

 The new Door 12 Café Bar opened at the end of May and is part of a grand restoration of the south entrance to the Royal Albert Hall, now officially called the The Zvi and Ofra Meitar Porch and Foyer.
 As is only fitting for this Grade I listed historic building, the Café Bar features many artistic touches.
 Just take a look at the lovely setting – and the beautiful ceramics!